We're Only in It for the Money: Background

 While filming Uncle Meat, Frank Zappa recorded in New York City for a project called No Commercial Potential, which ended up producing four albums: We're Only in It for the Money; Lumpy Gravy (1968); Cruising with Ruben & the Jets (1968); and Uncle Meat (1969), which served as the soundtrack to the film of the same name, which finally saw a release in 1987, albeit in incomplete form.
-Also recorded in New York was a live album that would later be released as Ahead of Their Time (1993).

 In July 1967, singer Ray Collins had left the Mothers before the New York recording sessions took place, which led to Zappa singing lead vocals for most of the songs on the album, though they were slightly pitched up in post-production.
 Gary Kellgren was hired as an engineer for the project, and subsequently wound up delivering whispered pieces of dialogue for the album.
 Collins later rejoined when the band was recording the doo-wop songs that formed the album Cruising with Ruben & the Jets.
 As the recording sessions continued, the Beatles released their acclaimed album Sgt.
 Pepper's Lonely Hearts Club Band.
 In response to the album's release, Zappa decided to change the album's concept to parody the Beatles album, because he felt that the Beatles were insincere and "only in it for the money".
 The Beatles were targeted as a symbol of Zappa's objections to the corporatization of youth culture, and the album served as a criticism of them as well as the psychedelic and hippie movement as a whole.

 In reference to the record being a "concept album", Zappa stated, "It's all one album.
 All the material in the albums is organically related and if I had all the master tapes and I could take a razor blade and cut them apart and put it together again in a different order it still would make one piece of music you can listen to.
 Then I could take that razor blade and cut it apart and reassemble it a different way, and it still would make sense.
 I could do this twenty ways.
 The material is definitely related."